-CENTER FOR WORK AND FAMILY LIFE (CWFL)
+WORKWELL CENTER (FORMERLY CENTER FOR WORK AND FAMILY LIFE)

-https://employees.usc.edu/work-family-life/
+https://workwell.usc.edu/

-The Center for Work and Family Life has empowered employee work/life wellbeing for the Trojan Family for the past 40 years.
+The WorkWell Center has empowered employee work/life well-being for the Trojan Family for the past 40 years.
 We support faculty, staff, their dependents and retirees with free and confidential work/life resources including:

-- Individual brief solution-focused counseling for personal and workplace issues - Workplace consultations for leaders and supervisors to support and manage their teams

-- Support groups and work/life wellbeing talks tailored for your department, unit, or workgroup - Executive coaching by International Coaching Federation-certified clinicians for Director-level and above employees
+- Individual brief solution-focused counseling for personal and workplace issues - Workplace consultations for leaders and supervisors to support and manage their teams - Support groups and work/life well-being talks tailored for your department, unit, or workgroup - Executive coaching by International Coaching Federationcertified clinicians for Director-level and above employees

-Whatever the reason you come to CWFL, you'll find the help you seek from one of our dedicated and highly-trained professional staff members.
-CWFL also maintains an extensive network of additional resources for referral, both at USC and in the community, and a wide variety of self-service resources on work and wellbeing topics.
+Whatever the reason you come to the WorkWell Center, you'll find the help you seek from one of our dedicated and highly-trained professional staff members.
+The WorkWell Center also maintains an extensive network of additional resources for referral, both at USC and in the community, and a wide variety of self-service resources on work and well-being topics.

 Offices are located at both UPC and HSC, and services are also available and through secure telehealth Zoom video calls.
-Office hours are 9am-5pm. cwfl@usc.edu (213) 821-0800.
+Office hours are 9am-5pm. workwell@usc.edu (213) 821-0800.